pawelgrzybek/pawelgrzybek.com/content/posts/2021-02-01-whats-new-in-ecmascript-2021.md

 ## Numeric separators by Sam Goto and Rick Waldron

 Large numbers are hard to read.
-Thanks to Rick Waldron, we can now separate the digits group using underscores (_, U+005F).
+Thanks to Rick Waldron, we can now separate the digits group using underscores (`_`, U+005F).
 This feature is well-known from other programming languages like Java, Python, Perl, Ruby, Rust, Julia, Ada, C#.
-Look at some examples.

 ```js
 const population = 37_653_260
 ```

-## That's it in 2021

-That's it for this year.
-I will see you in 2022 with another update.
-Remember, investing in language core features is always better than learning a new framework.
-Frameworks come and go, but language stays, so embrace it.
-Bon voyage 👊